 In some cases, the culture shock didn’t fully set in until some men got past the fear of judgement and motivation and entered into long-term partnerships with Thai women.

 Greg, 34, is a reader that reached out to us with his views after reading the first three articles in this series.
 He has been in two long-term relationships with Thai women.

 “It’s normal — and considered healthy — to spend time with friends in the West and get away from your partner for a coffee or an evening out,” he said.
 “This can create a lot of tension in a relationship, with [Thai] women believing something more sinister is going on.
 Upon returning home, I’m often given the third degree as to who I’ve been with and where I’ve been.

 “This insecurity — although perhaps understandable, as Thailand has some of the highest infidelity rates in the world — is destructive and leads to resentment.
 It’s only in recent months that my girlfriend has begun to cool on her line of questioning, but she still has her moments.”

 David, the reality TV star, also mentioned humor and entertainment as culture clashes.
-He mentioned that you probably aren’t going to be sitting down to watch the latest political drama together or telling complicated jokes since most Thai humor is simple, slapstick comedy and mixed couples likely deal with language barriers.
+He mentioned that you probably aren’t going to be sitting down to watch the latest political drama together or telling complicated jokes since most Thai humor is slapstick, and mixed couples likely deal with language barriers.
 “When you go out with a Thai woman, you fall asleep watching Doraemon,” he said.

-Another thing many men who move here and get into a serious relationship with a Thai woman don’t realize is the different role played by family in the culture.
+Another thing that surprises many foreign men who get into serious relationships with Thai woman is the different — and larger — role played by family in the culture.